 Appendix 4.2.1

-Procedure of the Principal and the Customer interaction at support of repairs and maintenance by Contractor’s permanent specialists
+Procedure of the Principal and the Contractor interaction at support of repairs and maintenance by Contractor’s permanent specialists

-For rendering services on technical and engineering support of repair sand maintenance, the Contractor shall involve permanent representatives at the Site and also organizations open list of which is provided in Appendix 1 to the present Contract.
+For rendering services on technical and engineering support of repair and maintenance, the Contractor shall involve permanent representatives at the Site and also organizations open list of which is provided in Appendix 1 to the present Contract.

 2. The procedure of the Contractor and the Principal interaction for technical and engineering support of repairs and maintenance using the Contractor’s permanent specialists at the Site: